Outlined on this page are the facilities at School, Faculty and University levels that are available to Faculty of Arts graduate researchers.

 Graduate School of Humanities and Social Sciences

 A variety of facilities are offered by the Graduate School, including the Arts Graduate Hall, a telephone conference room, reading group and seminar rooms, and equipment for loan.
-For more information, please visit the room booking web page, loan equipment web page and video edit suites web page.
+For more information, please visit the Resources website.

 Research Higher Degrees (RHD) Reading Room